TobiasScholl/TPTP-ANTLR4-Grammar/README.md

 # About
 This repository contains an ANTLR4 grammar for the logic input languages provided by the TPTP [1].

-The grammar was successfully tested on all syntactical problems of the TPTP.
+The grammar was successfully tested on all valid syntactical problems of the TPTP.

 # Contents
 * tptp_v7_0_0_0.g4